-Commercial bridge loans are a flexible loan arrangement intended to provide short term financing until an exit strategy, like a refinance or sale, can be executed.
+Commercial bridge loans are a flexible loan arrangement intended to provide short-term financing until an exit strategy, such as a refinance or sale, can be executed.
 Commercial bridge loans act as interim funding, facilitating the purchase of commercial real estate and completion of rehabs or upgrades, but not acting as permanent financing.
-A commercial bridge loan provides financing to purchase a commercial property that’s in need of significant renovations or upgrades.
+A commercial bridge loan provides financing to purchase a commercial property that needs significant renovations or upgrades.
 They can also be used by borrowers not yet able to qualify for permanent financing.

 What Are Commercial Bridge Loans?